Home from hospital: how to stay healthy

 4. Keep your GP in the loop

 See your GP regularly to monitor whether your treatment is as effective as it should be and identify any complications before they become serious.
 Make sure your GP is aware of any new medicines you’ve been prescribed at hospital and any lifestyle changes you’ve started.
 Tell your GP about any new symptoms since your last visit.
-If you are a Medibank member, you can also speak to a Medibank nurse about any recovery and rehab queries you have when you get home.
-To speak to a Medibank Nurse call 1800 644 325, 24 hours a day, seven days a week.

 5. Stay positive